iamshadmirza/BlogsByShad/blogs/soshase_lesson_11.2/index.md

 In this lesson, we will learn about middlewares in Redux.
 We will understand what are they, how we can create one and how to use it in our app.

-## What is a middleware?
+## What is middleware?
 Middleware provides a way to interact with actions that have been dispatched to the store before they reach the store's reducer.
 Examples of different uses for middleware include logging actions, reporting errors, making asynchronous requests, and dispatching new actions.

-We talked about `side-effect` in the previous lesson and the simplest example of side-effects is Logging.
+We talked about `side-effects` in the previous lesson and the simplest example of side-effects is Logging.

 We will create a logger middleware that logs before, after and when an action is dispatched.
 Let's get started: